marinakalmykova/pitchme/README.md

 Some implementation specifics:
 - test data is stored in testData.json file and can be changed
+- also some of the test data generated via faker tool
 - there are two custom commands were created to avoid copy-paste and to follow DRY concept.

 ## How to run locally